 Q: How much time will the Leadership Programme take?

-A: All participants in the Leadership Programme will earn 15 ECTS, which equates to 420 hours.
+A: The Leadership Programme corresponds to a programme of 15 ECs, which equates to 420 hours.
 How this is spread over the course of the academic year depends almost entirely upon how the Leadership Programme group crafts the programme.

 Q: How much do my grades matter for my application to the programme?